RoboCupAtHome/Sydney2019/README.md

 1. Connect to the “athome-onboard” network with a laptop.
 2. Go to any website.
 It will redirect to the Onboarding page.
     - Ask for the login/pass at the OC desk
-3. Once authenticated,  add the device MAC address (the form will autofill with the device MAC that they are currently using), give it a name, pick your team, and save.
+3. Once authenticated,  add the device MAC address (the form will auto-fill with the device MAC that they are currently using), give it a name, pick your team, and save.
 4. Repeat the process with as many devices as needed.